The Best Vitamin D-Rich Foods to Include in Your Diet

 Other than fortified foods, mushrooms are one of the only non animal products that contain naturally occurring vitamin D.

 Much like humans, mushrooms can produce vitamin D when exposed to UV rays.
-They also produce vitamin D2, which is often considered more effective for the body.
+The form they produce is D2, which can still help raise blood levels even though it’s not as long-lasting as D₃.

 Fortified orange juice